tiktuk/nts-radio-cli/README.md

 # List all available infinite mixtapes
 nts-radio infinite

-# Show stream URLs for all mixtapes
+# List mixtapes with their stream URLs (simplified view)
 nts-radio infinite --url

 # Play a specific mixtape (using mpv)